stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 3. Copy the text for the SSL certificate and Private Key to the appropriate text boxes on the `ID Site` Tab
 4. Click the `Update` button at the bottom of the page

-When the ID Site is updated, the SSL information is uploaded to Stormpath and will be update your ID Site automatically.
+When the ID Site is updated, the SSL information is uploaded to Stormpath and will update your ID Site automatically.

 ### Customizing ID Site look, feel, and behavior
 Your ID Site can be customized to have your own look and feel.
-Simple customization, like adding a logo, can be doing via Stormpath's Admin Console.
+Simple customization, like adding a logo, can be done via Stormpath's Admin Console.

 Below is the default look and feel for your ID Site: